Transportation

 Cyclists in a foggy beech forest, Jægerspris, Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

-This woman, sitting next to a heavily traficked road, attempts to sell flowers, Hanoi, Vietnam.
+This woman, sitting next to a heavily traficked road in Hanoi, Vietnam, attempts to sell flowers and water bottles, tied to her bicycle.
 (Photo copyright © by Kaj Halberg)

 This Chinese soldier gives his girlfriend a lift on a bicycle, Shigatse, Tibet.
 (Photo copyright © by Kaj Halberg)